Wuszek/RepoDiscordNotify/README.md

       * If yes but wrong branch, delete repo folder and download again with correct one
       * If yes, leave it alone
    * Save ```last-1``` commit hash in global variable
-      * It will send you notify about latest commit, just to check if bot works, then it will overrite variable with latest commit hash
+      * It will send you notify about the latest commit, just to check if bot works, then it will override variable with the latest commit hash
    * Will generate commit link using repo path and commit hash
    * Will save its logs to ```log.txt``` file, if said so